suraj7026/MailFilterApp/README.md

 * **`get_body()`:** Decodes and extracts the textual content of the email's body.
 * **`create_task()`:** Handles authentication and authorization for the Google Tasks API and creates a new task in a specified task list.

-Additional Notes
-Ensure you replace the placeholder sender email address and keywords within the fetch_emails() function to customize it for your use case.
-You may need to modify the task list ID in the create_task() function.
-Potential Improvements
-More advanced error handling to make the script more robust.
-Implement a command-line interface to accept input for senders, keywords, and task list IDs for better flexibility.
-Consider using regular expressions for more powerful pattern matching of form links and email filtering.